nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-StonksXD is a smart and user-friendly financial tracker that allows students to easily organise their expenditures and sources of income.
+StonksXD is a smart money management application that tracks daily expenses, sets/adjusts spending limits and gives advice based on daily expenses.

-It hosts a vast array of commands that allows any CLI enthusiast to manage a list of their various finances, without the need for mental notes or accounting after a day's worth of spending.
+It targets students who travel frequently and prefer logging their financial records daily.
+With the application, students will then be able to manage their finances in different currencies with functions optimised for daily logging.

 ## Table of Contents